-For 1H FY03/21, the Pet Lifestyle segment reported sales of JPY10.7bn (+24.3% YoY) and operating profit of JPY143mn (-20.6% YoY).
+For cumulative Q3 FY03/21, the Pet Lifestyle segment reported sales of JPY16.6bn (+24.1% YoY) and operating profit of JPY246mn (-14.9% YoY).

-- The Pet Lifestyle segment consists of the pet medical insurance business run by consolidated subsidiary ipet Insurance, which has been listed on the Tokyo Stock Exchange's Mothers market since April 25, 2018.
+- The Pet Lifestyle segment consists of the pet medical insurance business run by second-tier consolidated subsidiary ipet Insurance, which has been listed on the Tokyo Stock Exchange's Mothers market since April 25, 2018.
 On October 1, 2020, ipet holdings Inc. was founded as a pure holding company of ipet Insurance (previously TSE Mothers: 7323) by sole share transfer and listed as ipet holdings (TSE Mothers: 7339). - As mentioned previously, the company uses adjusted earnings to gauge the true profitability of its pet insurance business.
-For 1H FY03/21, the segment reported adjusted earnings of JPY422mn, down 20.4% versus 1H FY03/20.
-The difference reflects adjustments to compensate for a change in its reserve calculation method (from the first-year income-expenditure balance method to the unearned premium method), which in the case of regular policy reserves meant an adjustment of JPY60mn and in the case of catastrophe reserves meant an adjustment of JPY339mn (excluding regular provisioning). - Sales growth at the Pet Lifestyle segment reflected continued strong growth in the number of policies in force, driven by an increase in new insurance customers amid robust pet-related demand.
-At the end of 1H FY03/21, the segment reported a total of 562,993 policies in force versus 54,768 at the end of FY03/20.
-On the cost side, the segment saw increases in expenses (such as commissions and collection fees) stemming from the growth in insurance policies sales and the increases in the number of policies in force, which in turn led to increases in net claims paid and loss adjustment expenses. - The novel coronavirus pandemic did not have a significant impact on 1H results at the Pet Lifestyle segment.
+For cumulative Q3 FY03/21, the segment reported adjusted earnings of JPY705mn (adjusted earnings of JPY771mn in cumulative Q3 FY03/20).
+The difference reflects adjustments to compensate for a change in its reserve calculation method (from the first-year income-expenditure balance method to the unearned premium method), which in the case of regular policy reserves meant an adjustment of -JPY63mn and in the case of catastrophe reserves meant an adjustment of JPY523mn (excluding regular provisioning). - Sales growth at the Pet Lifestyle segment reflected continued strong growth in the number of policies in force, driven by an increase in new insurance customers amid robust pet-related demand.
+At the end of Q3 FY03/21, the segment reported a total of 590,825 policies in force, up 82,600 policies from the end of FY03/20.
+On the cost side, the segment saw increases in expenses (such as commissions and collection fees) stemming from the growth in insurance policies sales and the increases in the number of policies in force, and increases in net claims paid and loss adjustment expenses due to an increase in the number of insurance claims filed. - > The COVID-19 pandemic did not have a significant impact on cumulative Q3 results at the Pet Lifestyle segment.